 What is prostate cancer?

-Prostate cancer is the uncontrolled growth of cells in the prostate gland.
-It is the second most common cancer in males in the United States (the first being skin cancer).
-Around 13 out of 100 men get prostate cancer during their lifetime in America.
+Prostate cancer refers to the uncontrolled growth of cells in the prostate gland.
 The prostate gland is a part of the male reproductive system.
 It is a small (almost walnut-sized) gland located just below the bladder and in front of the rectum (the last part of the large bowel), surrounding the urethra (the tube carrying urine out of the bladder).
-The prostate has two main functions: producing and storing fluid that helps make semen and nourishing the semen.
+The prostate has two main functions: producing and storing fluid that helps make semen and regulating bladder control.

 - Age: The chances of getting prostate cancer increase with age.
-Most experts recommend considering screening when a man is aged 50 years.
+Most experts recommend considering screening when a man is 50 years old.

 - Race: African-American men are at a greater risk of developing prostate cancer.

-- Family history: There is a higher risk of prostate cancer in men who have a close family member (father, uncle, or brother) diagnosed with prostate cancer at an early age (younger than age 65).
+- Family history: There is a higher risk of prostate cancer in men who have a close family member (father, uncl, or brother) diagnosed with prostate cancer at an early age (younger than 65 years old).

 - Heredity: Certain genetic conditions may increase the risk of prostate cancer.